xasyhack/xasyhack.github.io/README.md

   - Repeater: GET /login2 - change verify = victim user
   - Intruder: POST /login2 - brute force mfa-code
 - **High-level logic** vulnerability
-  - The business logic does not account for the **possibility of negative quantities**, leading to incorrect calculations of total price and quantity.
+  - The business logic does not account for the **possibility of negative quantities**, leading to incorrect calculations of total price and quantity. **Restrict user input to values that adhere to the business rule**.
   - store credit $200
   - Add one wish list item $1000
   - Add one cheaper item $150 X (-6) quantity